 Formats: ASF, AVI, DVR-MS, M1V, MP2, MP2V, MPE, MPEG, MPG, MPV2, WM, WMV

-Windows Movie Maker is a native video splitter on legacy Windows OS, and it is discontinued since 2017.
+Windows Movie Maker is a piece of native video splitter software on legacy Windows OS, and it is discontinued since 2017.
 Since it has a large user base and works nicely for simple editing on low-spec PCs, it is still used and recommended by many users.
 If you have access to the good old Windows Movie Maker, you can utilize it as a free video splitter.

 To split a video in Window Movie Maker, all you need to do is click on the imported video clip, go to the Edit tab, and hit the Split button.
 On the same panel, you can also set start point and end point to trim the video.